 - New Mexico, Colorado, Wyoming, Idaho, Montana (Continental Divide Trail)

 If you’re in the U.S. and don’t know what to do – hike the nearly 8,000 miles of glorious triple crown trail; through some of the most beautiful wilderness on earth.

 Btw, if California is good for anything, it’s the hiking trails.

-Here’s the Top 20 Best Hiking Trails In California.
+Here are the Top 20 Best Hiking Trails In California.

-#15 Ski Down The K2 Mountain In Asia
+#15 Ski Down the K2 Mountain In Asia

-Nicknamed Savage Mountain, K2 is the second highest in the world (Everest is its parent mountain), extending from China to Pakistan.
+Nicknamed Savage Mountain, K2 is the second-highest in the world (Everest is its parent mountain), extending from China to Pakistan.

 Bottleneck Couloir aka Abruzzi Spur, the most difficult ski slope on one of the most intense mountains on Earth, is sure to provide abundant adrenaline.

 - 6,600m or 21,653ft

 You’ll have to work just to get to the staging area, to then hike some more to the top of your desired ski slope.